FAQs

 Who provides the care?

-All appointments are with Dr. Alli George, a licensed local veterinarian with years of experience in both medicine and surgery.
-Dr. George also practices in-person as a relief veterinarian in the area.
+All appointments are with Dr. Alli George, a licensed veterinarian with years of experience in both medicine and surgery.
+Dr. George also practices in-person as a relief veterinarian.

 What should I have ready for my appointment?